 - Individual Response: Responses to foods can vary among diabetics.
 Some individuals may tolerate Fairlife ice cream well, while others may experience fluctuations in blood sugar levels.
 Monitoring blood sugar levels after consumption is essential.

 - Advice of Healthcare Professionals: Before incorporating Fairlife ice cream into their diet, diabetics should consult with a healthcare professional or registered dietitian.
-Experts can provide personalized guidance on how this treat fits into their diabetes management plan.
+Experts can provide personalized guidance on how this product fits into their diabetes management plan.

 Selecting the Ideal Milk for Diabetics: What to Look for on the Label